Noalune12/webserv/docs/implementation/notes.md

 ### error_page

-- Need to check there is at leat on code error (404)
+- Need to check there is at least one code error (404)
   - If this is not the case: `invalid number of arguments`
 - Need to check the path of the page exists, is accessible
   - if no path `invalid number of argument`